|

 For us men and for our

-salvation He came down from heaven; by the power of the Holy Spirit He was
+salvation He came down from heaven, and by the Holy Spirit was incarnate

 |